Home Overview Spelling Grammar Usage Translate

 Whether or not the initial word is capitalized, the word following the hyphen is not.

-“god” except when referring to the one God of Judaism, Christianity, Islam, and Bahai religions.
+“god” except when referring to the one God.
+Ex: Greek gods.

 “the sun”, “the moon”.
 Suns (stars) and moons are generic words, therefore not capitalized.